 These may be fairly structured and prescriptive, such as during a retreat where a coach has worked with the team’s leadership to create the agenda and then facilitates the meeting, possibly even teaching content.

-Typically, organizations that seek to develop a coaching culture already have experience with at least one of the other three types of coaching, have seen the positive impact, and now want to make coaching more broadly available.
+Typically, organizations that seek to develop a coaching culture have experience leveraging at least one of these different types of coaching, have seen the positive impact, and now want to better their culture by building coaching conversation skills and making coaching more broadly available.